-A Parva program is a collection of declarations, which must include one for a void function with the distinctive name main.
+The set of declarations must include one for a void function with the distinctive name main.
 Since our system still enforces "declare before use" semantics, this function will, naturally, be the last to be declared, but the parser can be written more generally with an eye to removing this restriction later on.
-As already mentioned, to apply LL(1) parsing techniques it is necessary to factorize the grammar to delay the decision as to whether variables or a function are being declared, leading to productions of the following form.